Eldelshell/amforeas/README.md

 ## Date, Timestamp, Time

-Jongo uses JodaTime to handle all this conversions.
+Amforeas uses JodaTime to handle all this conversions.
 Specifically, we use the ISODateTimeFormat.
-So if you want to communicate with Jongo and read/write this data types, you must use the ISO format.
+So if you want to communicate with Amforeas and read/write this data types, you must use the ISO format.

 Date columns use the format `yyyy-MM-dd` as specified in the date() method.